elinscott/ase_koopmans/doc/workshop/workshop.rst

 * contributed posters
 * a hackathon

-as well as customized tutorials that allow users to explore more advanced applications.
+as well as customized tutorials that allow users to learn about more advanced applications.

 The workshop is open to doctoral and Master students, post-doctoral as well as senior researchers who are interested in software for atomic scale simulation in general and the ASE package in particular.